Cathrine Horsbøl: Career

-In 1895, on her return to Denmark, Horsbøl established her own business on Copenhagen's Valdemarsgade in the house where she lived, shortly after the other female carpentry pioneer, Sophy A. Christensen, had established hers.
-She later moved her workshop to the more central Bredgade where she employed up to 30 people.
+In 1895, on her return to Denmark, Horsbøl established her own business on Copenhagen's Valdemarsgade in the house where she lived, shortly after the other Danish female carpentry pioneer, Sophy A. Christensen, had established hers.
+Horsbøl later moved her workshop to the more central Bredgade where she employed up to 30 people.
 The items she exhibited in her shop window attracted wide attention, many of them her own creations.
 Rather heavy in style, they were crafted with great skill with richly decorated elements.
 She tirelessly devoted her attention to all aspects of then business, taking orders, keeping accounts and rarely taking time off.
 In 1919, she sold the business and moved to the countryside where she continued her work on a non-commercial bais.

 Cathrine Horsbøl died in Copenhagen on 4 May 1947 and is buried in Solbjerg Park Cemetery.

+Legacy

+A taboret stool made by Cathrine HorsBøl & Co, Copenhagen, c.
+1900 was sold by Bukowski's auction house in 2015.